Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 TBD...

 ## Creating a MS-DOS 4.0x HDD image
 First of all, consider if you really, really want to use MS-DOS 4.x as it was considered a very buggy release.
-If you decide to continue, and you have the choice, do yourself a favour and use the 3.5" version as it will minimize the amount of disk swapping required.
+If you decide to continue with a full install, and you have the choice, do yourself a favour and use the 3.5" version as it will minimize the amount of disk swapping required.

 MS-DOS 4.0x on 5.25" media consists of the following six disks
  - Install